wooptimized/wooptimized.github.io/index.md

 [Read the documentation](/docs) if you want to learn how to setup and use the theme.

-[Check the changelog](/changelog) if you're interested to know what's new.
+[Check the changelog](/changelog) if you are interested to know what we introduced in recent updates.

 ## Support